Kosher-T/Console-calculator/README.md

 This is my first repo ever.
 I want this to be something I can be proud of later, but that's probably a foolish hope.
-There's no first of mine that I've been proud of later.
+There's no first of mine that I've been proud of.

 Anyway, this is a console-based calculator project, one made in accordance with instructions from [Coddy](https://coddy.tech).
 It is quite simple to use.